Hermanus is a Basic-rated thermic and soaring site, with a long wave-like ridge which offers consistent soaring conditions.

 S-SE, (SW only beyond mast, dodgy).

-The launch is a clearly defined area on the right of the scenic road with a windsock, and benches for spectators.
-Please confine your launch to the area demarcated by the yellow rocks (this private land forms part of Meerlust Estate).
+The launch is a clearly-defined concrete slab on the right of the scenic road with a windsock, and benches for spectators.
+Please confine your launch to the area demarcated by the yellow rocks.
 Do not launch west of the radio tower.

 235m ASL, with airspace ceiling at 2300m.